-BP-35.
+BP-32.
 SOLID WASTE AND RECYCLING ENCLOSURE:

-The building permit plans shall include details for the installation of recycling and solid waste enclosures that are consistent with SMC 19.38.030.
-The solid waste disposal and recycling facilities within the enclosure area or within buildings shall be designed with adequate size, space and clearance based upon City's latest guidelines.
-The required enclosures shall:
+The building permit plans shall include details for the solid waste areas within the building as shown in the approved planning application and consistent with SMC Section 19.38.030.
+The solid waste disposal and recycling facilities within buildings shall be designed with adequate size, space and clearance based upon City's latest guidelines.
+The required rooms shall:

-a.
-Match the design, materials and color of the main building;

-- b.
-Be of masonry construction; - c.
+- a.
+Match the design, materials and color of the main building; - b.
+Be enclosed in a separate room; - c.
 Be screened from view; - d.
 All gates, lids and doors shall be closed at all times; - e.
 Shall not conflict with delivery/receiving areas; - f.
 Shall be consistent with the approved Solid Waste and Recycling Management Plan; - g.
 Solid waste and recycling diversion systems shall be incorporated into the facilities and tenant improvements.
 [COA] [PLANNING/ENVIRONMENTAL SERVICES]

-BP-36.
+BP-33.
 ON-SITE PRIVATE WATER METER(S)

-The developer shall install individual private water meters or submeters for each unit, and for each ancillary building on-site.
+The developer shall install individual private water meters or submeters for each tenant space, and for each ancillary building on-site.
+Alternatives may be proposed, subject to review and approval by the Building Official.
 [COA] [BUILDING]

-BP-37.
+BP-34.
 STORMWATER MANAGEMENT PLAN:

-Submit two copies of a Stormwater Management Plan subject to review and approval by Director of Community Development, pursuant to SMC 12.60, prior to issuance of building permit.
+Submit two copies of a Stormwater Management Plan subject to review and approval by Director of Community Development, pursuant to SMC Chapter 12.60, prior to issuance of building permit.
 The Stormwater Management Plan shall include as updated Stormwater Management Data Form.
 [COA] [PLANNING/ENVIRONMENTAL SERVICES]

-BP-38.
-STORMWATER MANAGEMENT PLAN THIRD-PARTY CERTIFICATION: Third-party certification of the Stormwater Management Plan is required per the following guidance: City of Sunnyvale - Stormwater Quality BMP Applicant Guidance Manual for New and Redevelopment Projects - Addendum: Section 3.1.2 Certification of Design Criteria Third-Party Certification of Stormwater Management Plan Requirements.
+BP-35.
+STORMWATER MANAGEMENT PLAN THIRD-PARTY CERTIFICATION:

+Third-party certification of the Stormwater Management Plan is required per the following guidance: City of Sunnyvale - Stormwater Quality BMP Applicant Guidance Manual for New and Redevelopment Projects - Addendum: Section 3.1.2 Certification of Design Criteria Third-Party Certification of Stormwater Management Plan Requirements.
 The third-party certification shall be provided prior to building permit issuance.
 [SDR] [PLANNING/ENVIRONMENTAL SERVICES]

-BP-39.
+BP-36.
 CONSTRUCTION MATERIAL AND STAGING: